mariopineda/coding-rubric/README.md

 Specifications - Is the assignment completed according to all the specifications.
 Functionality of code and output deliverables.
 Code hygiene - Well-organized code using proper and consistent indentation, variable naming conventions, syntax and comments.

+## Final 10%
-To obtain the final 10% on your assignment you need to either submitt a pull request and it **has to be accepted** by your teacher.
-In order for a pull request to be accepted
+To obtain the final 10% on your assignment you need to either:
+* submitt a pull request and it **has to be accepted** by your teacher.
+Acceptance of pull requests is at the discretion of your teacher.
+* complete the Bonus Callenge (only applicable on specific assignments.

-* you have to have full marks in the previous categories
+Note: you have to have 90% on the previous categories to elegible to recieve the final 10%.
-* it has to be a high quality contribution that will improve the original assignment

-Alternatively you can also obtain the final 10% on your assignment by completing a Bonus Challenge (only applicable on specific asignments).

 # Submitting a pull request
 To submitt a pull request follow these steps: